-Strategy T-2.1: Encourage use of low- to zero-emission vehicles.
-T-2.1.1 Introduce a policy to replace City fleet vehicles and buses with electric and hybrid options at the time of replacement, and require emissions standards, testing and biofuel preference for any combustion vehicles remaining in the fleet.
-Priority T-2.1.2 Create an EV roadmap to increase number of electric charging stations in public parking areas (e.g., schools, parks, libraries, city-owned parking garages, near city hall) and in commercial and high-density residential areas.
-Priority T-2.1.3 Encourage installation of EV charging capacity in single family and multifamily residences (e.g., how to address residences that lack garage access).
+Strategy T-2.1: E ncourage use of low- to zero-emission vehicles.
+T-2.1.1 Introduce a policy to replace City fleet vehicles and buses with electric and hybrid optionsPat the time of replacement, and require emissions standards, testing and biofuelpreference for any combustion vehicles remaining in the fleet.
+T-2.1.2 Create an electric vehicle roadmap to increase number of electric charging stations in public parking areas (e.g., schools, parks, libraries, City-owned parking garages, near City Hall) and in commercial and high-density residential areas.
+Priority T-2.1.3 Encourage installation of electric vehicle charging capacity in single family and multifamily residences (e.g., how to address residences that lack garage access).
 Priority T-2.1.4 Incentivize the purchase of electric vehicles through rebates on vehicles and/or residential chargers.
-Other Strategy T-2.2: Reduce use and ownership of personal vehicles.
+Other Strategy T-2.2: R educe use of and reliance on personal vehicles.
 T-2.2.1 Solicit a car share program, such as Zipcar or Get Around, to provide cars in a central location.
-Other T-2.2.2 Identify locations and partners to facilitate carpooling, telecommuting options, and parking buyback programs for municipal and other employers in the region.
-Other Strategy T-2.3: Improve efficiency of vehicle traffic.
+Other T-2.2.2 Identify locations and partners to facilitate carpooling, telecommuting options, and park- ing buyback programs for municipal and other employers in the region.
+Other Strategy T-2.3: Ir nprove efficiency of vehicle traffic.
 T-2.3.1 Implement street design to improve road and vehicle efficiency (e.g., roundabouts, synchronize traffic signals, road diets).
 Other